- Less stuffy style

 Fresh off the design boards, the 2019 Kia K900 makes a new play for power.

 The second-generation luxury sedan has been revamped, and now it tilts slightly away from its old-school luxury roots.
-Kia says touches such as twin turbochargers and emergency braking make the new K900 its most advanced car, ever.
+It’s still a cruiser at heart, but there’s a bit more soul in its step.

 It shares its gene pool shared with the Genesis G90 sedan, but the 2019 K900 goes out of its way to distance itself.
 Marginally wider and longer than the car it replaces, the latest K900 outlines a less formal, more modern shape.
-It owes more to the plainer Cadenza family sedan, not so much to the new Stinger sport sedan.
+It owes more to the plainer Cadenza family sedan, less to the new Stinger sport sedan.